Fatality of child caused by incorrect diagnosis18 May 2021 | Stephanie Prior

 An internal investigation was carried out by Bart’s Health NHS Trust which revealed KRB’s death was caused by peritonitis due to appendicitis.
 An incorrect diagnosis had been made by the medical team.

-Our client received an award of £30,000 for a clinical negligence claim arising from the substandard care which caused the death of her son.
+Our client received an award of £30,000 for a fatal clinical negligence claim arising from the substandard care which caused the death of her son.
 The offer and award given was under the Fatal Accidents Act and the Law Reform Miscellaneous Provisions Act.